XinFinOrg/XDC-Zero/README.md

 - [Relayer](/relayer/)
 - [Frontend](/frontend/)

 ## Key Components

 ### Oracle

-The Oracle is the backbone of our architecture, facilitating the secure transfer of vital data, especially block headers, between source and target blockchains.
-Through the utilization of CSC contracts, the system not only ensures robust data transmission but also preserves essential block header information on the target blockchain.
-This dual-functionality upholds the integrity and consistency of data across chains.
+Acting as the architectural keystone, the Oracle ensures the safe transfer of pivotal data, notably block headers, bridging source and target blockchains.
+Utilizing CSC contracts, the system guarantees not just steadfast data transfer but also the safeguarding of crucial block header details on the destination blockchain.
+Such functionalities affirm the data's integrity and coherence throughout chains.

 ### Relayer

-Our Relayer service is the bridge ensuring transactional accuracy.
-Its primary responsibility is to fetch payload data from the source chain's Endpoint contract and forward it to the target chain's Endpoint contract.
-Through this, the XDC ZERO system guarantees the accurate and secure transfer of transaction data, enhancing the efficiency of cross-chain interactions.
+The Relayer functions as the essential conduit for transactional precision.
+Its core duty is to extract payload data from the source chain's Endpoint contract and channel it to the counterpart on the target chain.
+With this mechanism in place, XDC ZERO promises the exact and secure relay of transaction data, fostering efficient cross-chain synergies.

 ### Endpoint

-The XDC Zero Endpoint acts as the heart of the cross-chain communication process.
-It's designed to both receive and dispatch data packets across multiple blockchain networks.
-The functionalities it offers are crucial for the seamless operation of the cross-chain system:
+The XDC Zero Endpoint stands as the nexus for cross-chain communication, adeptly receiving and dispatching data packets across disparate blockchain networks.
+It offers indispensable services for the fluid operation of the cross-chain paradigm:

-- **Data Reception & Dispatch**: It enables data packets to be accepted from one chain and then relayed or broadcasted to another, ensuring data is always directed to its intended destination.
+- **Data Reception & Dispatch**: The Endpoint ensures data packets, once received from a chain, are aptly relayed to another, directing data unerringly to its designated recipient.

-- **Chain Registration**: The Endpoint allows for the recognition and registration of new blockchains within the system.
-By specifying unique identifiers and associated contracts, it can seamlessly integrate new chains into the cross-chain communication framework.
+- **Chain Integration**: The Endpoint facilitates the seamless onboarding of new blockchains into the system.
+By denoting unique identifiers and related contracts, it amalgamates new chains into the existing cross-chain communication matrix.

-- **Transaction Validation**: Through the Endpoint, transactions can be verified to ensure their legitimacy before being processed.
-This feature is vital for security and the prevention of malicious activities.
+- **Transaction Authentication**: With the Endpoint's prowess, transactions undergo rigorous validation, certifying their authenticity before processing, thus bolstering system security against potential threats.

-- **Payload Retrieval**: The Endpoint provides an interface for applications and services to fetch cross-chain payload data.
-This is critical for applications that rely on data from other blockchains to function correctly.
+- **Payload Access**: The Endpoint offers a user-friendly interface for applications and entities to pull cross-chain payload data, an essential feature for apps dependent on inter-chain data streams.

-In essence, the Endpoint serves as the central hub for all cross-chain data traffic, ensuring that data is accurately received, processed, and dispatched to its correct destination.
+At its core, the Endpoint functions as the orchestrator for all cross-chain data activities, ensuring data is meticulously received, processed, and channeled to its rightful destination.

+### Frontend

+Experience a user-centric interface to manage the endpoint contracts spanning different chains.
+View the chain entities already synchronized with the current endpoint contract and effortlessly onboard new chain entities as per requirements.

 ![System Architecture](image.png)